siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 The b64-hashcode checksum is computed as a Java hashcode. (insert reference here).

-Config commands return an A when it has either finished execution (in the case of or been placed onto the planner queue (in the case of synchronized commands).
-See Ack format for details
+### Queue Reports
-* Queue reports (`qr`) may be enabled.
-If enabled each command in the planner queue will be reported when it has finished execution (completed).
+Queue reports are generated asynchronously to command processing if queue reports are enabled.
+If enabled, each command in the planner queue will be reported when it has finished execution (completed).
 See Qr format for details.
-* Echo is disabled automatically if in JSON mode

-* In JSON mode there are 2 types of responses: an Ack response and a planner queue report response
-* Ack responses are always returned
-* QConfig commands return an Ack response when they have completed.
-These commands should not be buffered - i.e. the host should wait until the Ack response is received before sending the next command _(Note: some of this has to do with working around the severe non-volatile memory errata to the xmega family that requires you to shut down interrupts during writes to NVM.
-This type of operation ensures that no characters are lost during these intervals)_.

 ###Packet format
 All messages sent from TinyG are of the format: